 - Each week, we choose a picture from the news and provide questions to help you dive deeper into the topic

-- This photo contains two leaders who have had enormous influence on world politics – make some observations before reading the news snippet to learn more
+- This photo features a sea of flowers for the late monarch who died on September 8 – make some observations before reading the news snippet to learn more

 Observe and read

 Do you recognise where this picture was taken?